 1380, Hakon, King of Norway, died.
 His surviving wife was Queen Margaret (born 1353, married 1363, and daughter of Waldemar III, King of Denmark).
 Her son Olaf died in 1387, which meant she became ruler of Denmark also.
 She defeated Albert, King of Sweden, thereby gaining that country too.
 Margaret then instituted the Union of Kalmar, 1397, to permanently unite these three countries.
 Margaret died in 1412.

-1363, King Magnus II of Sweden was forced to abdicate at age 47 after a weak 44-year reign.
-He was succeeded by Albert of Mecklenburg, a puppet of the Swedish aristocracy, who ruled until 1387.
+30 November 1363, The Swedish nobles forced the abdication of Magnus II Eriksson at age 47 after a weak 44-year reign.
+He was freplaced by their puppet, Albert of Mecklenburg, who became Albert II, and ruled until 1387.

 1255, The city of Stockholm was founded, on an island in a fjord, by Binger Jarl.